-Your agency may be required to accommodate routine and non-routine efforts by the COPS Office, or an entity designated by the COPS Office, to examine your agency's use of federal funds both programmatically and financially.
+Your agency may be required to accommodate routine and nonroutine efforts by the COPS Office, or an entity designated by the COPS Office, to examine your agency's use of federal funds both programmatically and financially.
 The four primary means of ensuring recipients' compliance with the terms and conditions of their awards are as follows:

 - 1. Site visits.
 The COPS Office strategically selects award recipients based on a variety of risk factors to conduct site visits to ensure compliance with award terms and conditions.
-The purpose of site visits is three-fold: - i.
+The purpose of site visits is threefold: - i.
 To review for compliance with the terms and conditions of the award - ii.
 To review the recipient's community policing strategies - iii.
 To provide customer service and technical assistance

-If selected, recipients will be notified in writing in advance with detailed instructions on how to prepare for the review of their COPS Office awards.
-The site visit is generally performed over a period of one or more days.
-Recipients will have an opportunity to resolve any identified noncompliance issues while on-site, or if necessary, following the site visit.
-In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.
+If selected, recipients will be notified in writing in advance with detailed instructions for how to prepare for the review of their COPS Office awards.
+This review is generally performed over a period of one or more days.
+Recipients will have an opportunity to resolve any identified noncompliance issues while on-site or, if necessary, following the site visit.
+In addition, recipients will also have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

-- Enhanced Office-Based Grant Reviews (EOBGR).
+- 2. Enhanced Office-Based Grant Reviews (EOBGR).
 In lieu of a site visit, awards may be selected for an EOBGR conducted at the COPS Office via teleconference or video conference.
-EOBGRs serve as an alternative for conducting site visit reviews in support of the COPS Office's overall award monitoring strategy.
-The purpose of the EOBGR is three-fold: - i.
+EOBGRs serve as an alternative for conducting award monitoring reviews in support of the COPS Office's overall award monitoring strategy.
+The purpose of the EOBGR is threefold: - i.
 To review for compliance with the terms and conditions of the award - ii.
 To review the recipient's community policing strategies - iii.
 To provide customer service and technical assistance

 If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
 This review is generally performed over a one- to two-day period.
-Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
-In addition, award recipients will receive customer service and/or technical assistance on the implementation of their award.
+Recipients will have an opportunity to resolve any identified noncompliance issues, if necessary, following the EOBGR interview.
+In addition, award recipients will also have an opportunity to seek customer service and/or technical assistance on the implementation of their award.